ProtienFromTheSea/projectile-motion/README.md

 2.)
 Because I am new to Git and it makes no sense to me, there is no gitignore file since it messed up my files.\
 (Consequently, this project contains a load of unnecessary stuff.)

 3.)
-There are some bitmap images of arrows in the resources, this is because I originally wanted to use them to preview the trajectories.\
+There are some bitmap images of arrows in the resources, this is because I originally wanted to use them to preview the starting angles.\
-(Since I couldn't figure it out, I now use drawline method, but that doesn't work perfectly.
+(Since I couldn't figure it out, I now use the drawline method, but that doesn't work perfectly.
 Feel free to fix it to use the arrows and share it with me.)

 Also check out my poster at